 Black Banana Bread Recipe

 Oven Temperature – I set my oven temperature to 180c.

 1 loaf tin – Mine is a 9×5-inch one

-4 medium ripe bananas (As you can see from my photo, mine were very black)
+4 medium ripe bananas (As you can see from the photo, mine were very black)

 2 tablespoons ground golden linseeds